EEOB-BioData/EEOB546-R/_episodes/02-r-language-basics.md

 ## Introduction to R

+### What is R?
-R is a system for statistical computation and graphics.
-It provides, among other things, a programming language, high level graphics, interfaces to other languages and debugging facilities.
+- R is a free language and environment for statistical computing and graphics
+- R is an interpreted language, not a compiled one, meaning that all commands typed on the keyboard are directly executed without requiring to build a complete program.
+- R has existed for over 30 years
+- R is modular — most functionality is from add-on packages.

 As a programming language, R adopts syntax and grammar that differ from many other languages: objects in R are ‘vectors’, and functions are